 - longline targeting swordfish (ELL)

-Yellowfin and bigeye tuna from Indonesia, Vietnam, the Philippines, and Oman captured with handlines (HL)
+- Yellowfin and bigeye tuna from Indonesia, Oman, the Philippines, and Vietnam captured with handlines (HL)

 - Yellowfin captured with rod and reel (RR) in India and the Maldives